 He set up TateHindle in 1992 together with James Hindle, concentrating initially on commercial and residential schemes within central London.

-Andrew is a keen cyclist and has organised the annual Genoa to Cannes Cycle to MIPIM for the last seven years.
+Andrew is a keen cyclist and has organised the annual Genoa to Cannes Cycle to MIPIM for the last nine years.

 Andrew has converted a water tower near Amersham into his family home, which has featured on Channel 4′s ‘Grand Designs’.